Tatraa/Tatraa/README.md

 - :school: Applied Computer Science Student at Jagiellonian University

-- 🌱 Experienced in Software Engineering, Data Analytics, Administration
+- 🌱 Solutions Architect, Data & AI @ Procter & Gamble

 - ⚡ **I have a turtle who is twice as old as me**